-On March 11, 2020, the World Health Organization declared the Coronavirus COVID-19 (COVID-19) outbreak a pandemic.
+On March 11, 2020, the World Health Organization declared the COVID-19 outbreak a global pandemic.
 This has resulted in governments worldwide, including the Canadian and provincial governments, enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods, closures of non-essential businesses, and physical distancing, have caused material disruption to businesses in Atlantic Canada and globally, resulting in an economic slowdown.
 Based on this, the following impacted the Corporation's operations: